duaisha/AutoRate/README.md

 Note: Features and codes will be released soon

+Updates:
 THis code will be released by end of March 2020.
 Appologies for the same.
+If you need this urgently please contact me/..

 # AutoRate